AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 `VDU 23, 0, &A0, bufferId; 32, operation, [<format>, <arguments...>]`

 As of the time of writing, this command is experimental and subject to change.
-It features in the Console8 VDP 2.9.0 test release.
+It features in the Console8 VDP 2.9.0 release, but to use this command you need to enable the feature by setting the affine transforms test flag.
+This is done using the command `VDU 23, 0, &F8, 1; 1;`.
 The exact operations and arguments supported by this command may change in the future.

 The purpose of this command is to create or manipulate a 2D affine transformation matrix stored in a buffer.
 Affine transforms are used to manipulate 2D points, and can be used to perform operations such as translation, rotation, scaling, and shearing.